The Mechanics of Hip Dysplasia

 While genetics are the primary factor, other factors can exacerbate the development of hip dysplasia.
 Poor weight management and nutrition, an accelerated growth rate, and certain types of exercise can all contribute to the condition.
 Obesity, in particular, can put excessive stress on your dog's joints and worsen pre-existing hip dysplasia or even cause it.

-Consult your vet about the appropriate amount of daily exercise for your dog and the most suitable diet for their breed, age, and size to help prevent hip dysplasia.
+To help prevent hip dysplasia, consult your vet about the appropriate amount of daily exercise for your dog and the most suitable diet for their breed, age, and size.

 Signs of Hip Dysplasia to Watch For